HabeebaMaryam/Java_Interview_Questions/README.md

 - An **interpreter** is ideal for rapid development and debugging due to its line-by-line approach.
   An interpreter is like reading and translating the book line by line as you go.

-#Question - 1 :- What are 4 pillars of OOPS?
-1. Abstraction
-2. encapsulation
-3. Inheritence
-4.